 - Bake the bread pudding until browned on top.

 - Make the vanilla sauce for bread pudding and drizzle over top before serving.

 Bread pudding is served by scooping a portion out into a bowl, served warm with a warm sauce over the top.
 You can totally add ice cream or whipped cream if you’d like as well, but I kind of prefer mine just with the sauce.

 I bet you’ll be surprised to learn that bread pudding can in fact be frozen.
 However, just remember that it can only be frozen once it has been baked entirely.
-If you attempt to freeze it with the liquid it will separate and go completely soggy.
+If you attempt to freeze it before being baked, it will separate and go completely soggy.
 It’s not worth the attempt.